 Enjoy the beaches– The number one thing to do on any trip to the Sunshine Coast is to enjoy the beach.
 There are so many different spots and the beaches here are far more picturesque than those on the Gold Coast.
 At least in our opinion anyway.

 Australia Zoo– Steve Irwin certainly did a lot for wildlife conservation in Australia and you can visit the zoo he created.
 It is a great chance to get up close and personal with some slimey, scaley and even furry natives Australia is famed for.
 The Zoo does put a lot of time and money back into conservation projects around the world, which is good to know especially because we have very mixed feelings about the purpose of zoos.
+You can purchase tickets online in advance or as part of a day trip from Brisbane.

 Glasshouse Mountains– You will see the Glasshouse Mountains on your drive up from Brisbane, and you can even drive through parts of the National Park.
 There are a ton of hikes you can do here with accredited companies, and it is a great opportunity to enjoy the natural Australian landscape.

 Visit one of the National Parks– The Sunshine Coast has a lot of incredible scenery that can be explored in one of its many National Parks.
-The Sunshine Coast actually has more National Parks then any other place in Queensland.
+The Sunshine Coast actually has more National Parks than any other place in Queensland.
 Apart from the Glasshouse Mountains National Park, the Noosa National Park and the Fraser Island Great Sandy National Park are must sees.

 Looking to travel further